George R. Coldwell

-He entered provincial politics in 1907, following the death of local Member of the Legislative Assembly (MLA) Stanley McInnis.
-McInnis was Provincial Secretary and Municipal Commissioner in Roblin's government.
-Coldwell was appointed as McInnis's successor in cabinet on November 14, 1907, and entered the legislature after winning a by-election in Brandon City a few days later.
-Coldwell was elected without opposition.
+He entered provincial politics in 1907, following the death of Brandon's Member of the Legislative Assembly (MLA) Stanley McInnis.
+McInnis had been Provincial Secretary and Municipal Commissioner in Roblin's government.
+Coldwell was appointed as McInnis's successor in cabinet on November 14, 1907 and entered the legislature by winning a by-election in Brandon City a few days later.
+Coldwell was elected by acclamation (without opposition).

 Coldwell was also named Minister of Education on March 14, 1908, and stepped down as Provincial Secretary on November 6 of the same year.
 He was easily re-elected in the 1910 election.

 In 1912, Coldwell introduced a series of amendments to the province's education act.
 He insisted these were only meant to clarify existing provisions, but many Manitobans believed that the Roblin government wanted to reintroduce funding for separate Catholic schools.
 The issue cost the government support in the 1914 provincial election, which they won with a reduced majority.
 Coldwell was personally re-elected, defeating Liberal candidate Stephen Emmett Clement by 163 votes.

 In 1915, the Roblin administration was forced to resign from office after a report commissioned by the Lieutenant Governor found the government guilty of corruption in the tendering of contracts for new legislative buildings.
-Coldwell resigned from cabinet on May 12, and was not a candidate in the general election which followed.
+Coldwell resigned from cabinet on May 12, and was not a candidate in the general election that followed.

 Coldwell was indicted on charges of fraud for his role in the contracts scandal, but the first trial resulted in a hung jury and charges against Coldwell were later dropped.

-He died in Brandon at the age of 65.
+He died in Brandon in 1924 at the age of 65.

 The Rural Municipality of Coldwell was named for him.